Great Value for Money

 There are two price plans for Remixer – Standard ($4.95/month), and All Access ($7.95/month).
 Both plans include your hosting costs, come with a free domain and 24/7 support, and are mobile optimized.
 You can even export your site to WordPress, should you outgrow the platform.

 DreamHost has some clear strengths and weaknesses.
-However, with an ever-growing customer base of 1.5 million, it’s only improving.
+However, with an ever-growing customer base of 1.5 million and coming in fourth overall in our rankings, it’s only improving.

 DreamHost is ideal for anyone who needs a cheap web hosting plan, but doesn’t want to sacrifice too much quality.
 Its shared hosting service – both for WordPress and in general – is up there with the very best on the market.